keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 ### Inspiration
 I just got my tatacon delivered but sensitivity sucked big time.
 You had to hit the dons and kas with force just to make sure your hits get registered.

-This, apparently, is known among Hori tatacon owners, despite it being the authentic controller- it still wasn't good enough for normal players.
+This, apparently, is known among Hori tatacon owners, despite it being the official controller- it still wasn't good enough for normal players.

 So off I went looking for modding instructions.